 Long story short, Excel is for data analysis while Access is for data management.
 It’s a subtle but crucial distinction that means Excel is more useful when you need to crunch numbers while Access is better when you have to manage a lot of data that’s either non-numeric or relational in some way.

-While there are tons of resources for learning Excel, the Access side is far sparser.
-That’s why we’ve rounded up a few FREE courses and tutorial series that will introduce you to Access, why it’s useful, and how to make use of it.
+While there are tons of resources for learning Excel, the Microsoft Access side is far sparser.
+That’s why we’ve rounded up a few FREE courses and tutorial series that will introduce you to Microsoft Access, why it’s useful, and how to make use of it.

 Note: Unless otherwise noted, these courses and tutorials are meant for Microsoft Access 2013 and may or may not be compatible with other versions of the software.